Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 * Initial manual labeling of some example commits.
 * Baseline F1 score for a simple regression model.
 * Analysis of the dataset and model to assess fitness to task and gaps to be filled.
-* Publish a dataset on Ocean Market with classified commit histories for an initial test set of hackers.
+* Publish a dataset on Ocean Market with commit history embeddings for an initial test set of hackers.

 ## Project Category: *Unleash Data*